 Burncross Action Team

 • The floral displays and boundary stones at Bracken Hill and Hallwood road are now landmarks to Burncross.
-Regular grass cutting at these two sites and on the Barnes Hall estate are done by our volunteers.
+Regular grass cutting at these two sites is done by our volunteers.

 • In 2011 the Acorn recreation ground improvements were facilitated by BAT using local development monies and lottery funding.
-Three new benches were installed in 2023 in memory of the impact of Covid-19.
+Three new benches were installed in 2023 in memory of the impact of Covid-19 and more recently a bench at the top of the hill.
+We have been promised replacement activity equipment in 2026.

-• The Mckenzie Play area was refurbished with the installation of new goalposts and Astro-turf in the goalmouths.
-In 2022, the playground was professionally repainted and new equipment installed including an accessible roundabout.
+• The Mckenzie Play area is regularly maintained by BAT.
+In 2022, the playground was professionally repainted and new equipment installed including an accessible roundabout and 2 'Springies'.

-• Christmas in Burncross:- With the help of EPC, BAT fund raising and local pubs we are able to source 3 large Christmas trees with lighting.
+• Christmas in Burncross:- With the help of EPC, BAT fund raising and local pubs we are able to source 3 large Christmas trees with lighting every year.

 • Yorkshire in Bloom competition:- With much effort BAT won a Gold Award in 2014 and 2016 in the Large Village category.
 In 2018 the Burncross Gateway Garden won Platinum.
 This competition awards marks for quality of floral displays, environmental work and community involvement.